I recently wrote about bounce rate.

 Dwell time vs. Bounce rate

-Bounce rate of 100 % means that people never stay on your website after viewing the initial page.
+Bounce rate of 100 % means that people never stay on your website after viewing the initial page they landed on.

 Current state of dwell time

 Likely, this is due to the fact they don’t wish to incentivize black-hat practices.

 So, Google is probably trying to take it slowly and put less emphasis on it as a ranking factor for now.

 Additionally, unlike links which are almost always a positive signal, it is really hard to analyze dwell time and what it actually means.

-If a person is accessing your website just to get your email (thus decreasing their dwell time), that doesn’t mean you did anything wrong.
+If a person is accessing your website just to get your email (thus decreasing their time spent on page), that doesn’t mean you did anything wrong.

-There is even a good chance that Google is using a system meant to measure values and relationships of these stats.
-Together, they may form a composite ranking factor.
+There is even a good chance that Google is using a sophisticated system meant to measure values and relationships between these audience stats.

 No matter how you observe this, higher dwell time is definitely better for your site.

 Finally, we come to the most important question.

-Ideally, your blog should have really long and interesting articles with images and videos on them.
+Ideally, your blog should have really long, useful and interesting articles with images and videos on them.